simonborer/teaching-tools/README.md

  - [HTML Lint](https://github.com/htmllint/htmllint)
 - Obviously I'd like to extend these tools to be more helpful to instructors teaching other classes.
 Need their input on how best to make things extensible.
 - I'd ultimately like to give students access to (some) of the testing tools so they could ask more targetted questions (and ultimately produce higher quality work).
 This could be a little tricky, as I don't want to expose my answer keys, or make the targets for producing cool work too narrow.

+## Use
+(Still need to write this part - usage represented in this repo doesn't necessarily represent how I use these scripts in my regular workflow - I put my bash scripts in my `/bin/` folder and alias them in my `.bashrc`; node scripts are [run as cli tools](https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs), etc. Also, there's a lot of opinionated, albeit relative, file paths in these scripts - that should be taken care of for enhanced usability)

 ## Tools
 - [UI.Vision](#ui-vision)